James T. Aubrey: Dismissal

-The New York Times Magazine wrote, "Aubrey was torpedoed at last [...] by a combination of his imperiousness, the ratings drop, and a vivid after-hours life culminating in a raucous Miami Beach party—details of which no one ever agrees on—the weekend he was fired."
-Aubrey had been in Florida for Jackie Gleason's 49th birthday party.
 Aubrey said, "I don't pretend to be any saint.
-If anyone wants to indict me for liking pretty girls, I'm guilty."
-After his divorce in 1962, he was able to "live the high life around New York, Hollywood, Miami, and in Europe with such companions as Judy Garland, Julie Newmar, Rhonda Fleming—and with other dolls who were only faces and figures, not names."
-His parties and dating history became a topic of discussion in several towns.
+If anyone wants to indict me for liking pretty girls, I'm guilty".
+Skye Aubrey said that her family broke up because Aubrey stayed in New York while Phyllis Thaxter was working in Hollywood; while "women were practically throwing themselves at him ...
+Putting business and career first broke up the Family.
+He was all into business".
+Oulahan and Lambert wrote that after his divorce in 1962, Aubrey was able to "live the high life around New York, Hollywood, Miami, and in Europe with such companions as Judy Garland, Julie Newmar, Rhonda Fleming—and with other dolls who were only faces and figures, not names".
+His parties and dating history became widely discussed.
 Paul Rosenfield of the Los Angeles Times described the temptation of gossip columnists to write about Aubrey, but the material about him could not be verified—"tempting, but mostly unprintable".